smapiot/piral/docs/specs/cli-specification.md

 | `DEBUG_PIRAL`         | ...     | `1.0`             |
 | `SHARED_DEPENDENCIES` | ...     | `react,react-dom` |

+(tbd)

+The bundler application also needs to understand that a file ending with `.codegen` should be pre-evaluated before included as a module.
+In case of a Piral instance we will need to evaluate the `dependencies.codegen` file in case the environment variable `SHARED_DEPENDENCIES` is set.

 ## Building a Pilet

 A pilet is a module that can be published to a feed service.
 The feed service then serves the modules for use in a Piral instance.